adithiMurali/adithiMurali/README.md

 ## 🦄 Fun Facts

-- I believe semicolons are optional, but coffee is not.
+- I believe semicolons are optional, but cold coffee is not.
 - My spirit animal is a panda 🐼—equal parts chill and unexpectedly resourceful.
 (ALSO I NAP ALOT)
 - Sometimes my code is like Kevin’s chili: a beautiful mess—best enjoyed in small portions.
 - I still think “Hello, World!” is the best icebreaker.